 As you may have already guessed, the Caucasian Mountain Dog was originally bred in the Caucasus Mountain region.
 Located between the Black and Caspian Seas in what is now Georgia, Azerbaijan and Russia, the Caucasus Mountains experience harsh weather, with very long, cold, snowy winters.

 Farmers living in this region would frequently have problems with bears, wolves and criminals killing their livestock or robbing their homes.
-They developed the Caucasian Mountain Dog as protection against these threats.
+They developed the Caucasian Shepherd as protection against these threats.

 The original breeders knew these dogs would have to be quite large, so they used ancient Molosser breeds – which are also the ancestors or Rottweilers, Mastiffs and several other large, guarding breeds – to serve as the founding stock.
 Within a few generations, they had produced dogs that generally resembled the modern Caucasian Mountain Dog.